KaspaDonations/KaspaDonations.github.io/README.md

 1) Fork us
 2) Set your repository name to "{yourUsername}.github.io" or get custom domain.
-3) Add your wallets and update links in index.html
+3) Add your wallet address and update links in index.html
 4) Select Main branch in /settings/pages

 Page will look like this: https://kaspahub.github.io/donations